Donald Dewar

-Early life

-Early years and family
+Early life and education

-Donald Campbell Dewar was born on 21 August 1937 in Glasgow.
-He grew up in a middle-class household in Kelvingrove as the only child of Dr. Alasdair Dewar, a consult dermatologist, and Mary Howat Dewar (née Bennett).
+Donald Campbell Dewar was born on Saturday, 21 August 1937 in Glasgow.
+He grew up in a middle-class household in Kelvingrove as the only child of Dr. Alasdair Dewar, a consultant dermatologist, and Mary Howat Dewar (née Bennett).
 Both of Dewar's parents had ill health during his childhood; his father contracted tuberculosis and his mother suffered from a benign brain tumour when he was young.

-Dewar attended a small school in the Scottish Borders during the World War II.
-From the age of nine, he educated at Mosspark Primary School and then The Glasgow Academy.
+Dewar attended a small school in the Scottish Borders during the Second World War.
+From the age of nine, he was educated at Mosspark Primary School and then The Glasgow Academy.
 He made few friends at school and blamed his "shyness and gauche manner" on his experience as being an only child.
 A year before his death, Dewar admitted that he had been an "isolated misfit" in his youth, which is a reasoning for his public image of being awkward.
-He also claimed he was "remarkably socially inexperienced", having attended an only boys school as an only child with elderly parents.

-Education

 In 1957, Dewar attended the University of Glasgow where his father, mother, two uncles and aunt also attended.
 He met several future politicians at the university Dialectic Society, including John Smith, who would later become leader of the Labour Party, Sir Menzies Campbell, who would later become leader of the Liberal Democrats, and Lord Irvine of Lairg, who would serve as Lord Chancellor.
 He met Alison McNair at Glasgow University, who he would later marry in 1964.

 Dewar was an editor of the Glasgow University Guardian and sales manager for Glasgow University Magazine in 1960.
 He served as chairman of the University Labour Club from 1961 from 1962 and president of the Glasgow University Union.
-Dewar was an Honorary Secretary of the Students Representative Council.
+Dewar was an Honorary Secretary of the Students' Representative Council.
 In 1962, he campaigned for Albert Luthuli, the banned African National Congress leader, as University Rector.

 In 1961, Dewar gained a Master of Arts degree in History and in 1964 a second-class Bachelor of Law degree.
 After graduating, he worked as a solicitor in Glasgow.